schabibi1/storyblok-remix-workshop/README.md

 npm install
 ```

+### 3. Clone a space

+Clone a Remix Storyblok blog space by clicking this URL: https://app.storyblok.com/#!/build/153407

-### 3. Adding the Access token
+### 4. Adding the Access token

-Create a new empty Space and exchange the preview token of your new space with the `accessToken` in `app/root.jsx`.
+Exchange the preview token of your new space with the `accessToken` in `app/root.jsx`.

-### 4. Run your project
+### 5. Run your project

 Set the preview domain in <strong>Storyblok</strong> to `http://localhost:3000/`